This chapter includes the following sections:

 The first time you deploy an application or project to the WebLogic Server, the entire application and all projects are published.

 On subsequent deployments of the application, only the resources that were changed are published to the server.
 If there are any conflicts in any Service Bus resources in the application, the deployment will fail.

 Oracle recommends that you deploy Service Bus projects that are developed in Reference Configuration mode to a server that is in a Reference Configuration domain.
 Contact your server administrator to move the server into a Reference Configuration domain.
 If the Service Bus project is developed in Classic mode and the server to which it is deployed is in a Reference Configuration domain, or vice versa, JDeveloper displays a Mismatch notification in the Deploy Composite Wizard.
 You can click OK and deploy the Service Bus project even when there is a configuration mismatch.
 In this case, deployment will proceed as normal and any Reference Configuration property settings will be ignored by the domain.

 Note that the integrated WebLogic server in JDeveloper does not support a Reference Configuration domain.
-Any Service Bus project that is developed in Reference Configuration mode cannot be deployed in the integrated WebLogic server in JDeveloper.

 59.4.1 How to Create a Connection to the WebLogic Server

 In JDeveloper, you must create a connection to the application servers to which Service Bus applications will be deployed.
 You only need to perform this task once for each application server hosting Service Bus services.
 You can connect to the following types of servers:

 Standalone Server: A server that is not managed by JDeveloper.
 Standalone servers include the domains you create using the configuration wizard and WebLogic servers in the Oracle Cloud.
 Only the Deploy command can be used to deploy to a standalone server, and the server must already be running in order to deploy to it.